devashish234073/honest-social-net/README.md

 This is the nodejs version of the application for the java version please refer to the branch --> https://github.com/devashish234073/honest-social-net/tree/java-hibernate

+To start the application run "node index.js" but if you want to use AI image generation feature also then first cd to AI directory do a npm install there then comeback to root directory then do "node index.js"

+Node: AI image generation feature is only available in nodejs version of the app.

+Also note to make AI image generation work before running "node index.js" you need to run "export REPLICATE_API_TOKEN=<your-token-here>" with your own REPLICATE_API_TOKEN which you get when you sign up to replicate.com

+## About the app's other basic features

 This is a social media world without password where fellow humans trust each others and each are honest to login with their own userid.

 User id you should choose such a unique that no one in other part of world should be able to think otherwise you can login to theirs.